kylecoberly/fis-computer-setup/README.md

+Welcome student!
+Before we embark, let's turn your computer from a software _consumer_ computer to a software _developer_ computer.
+Follow each of these instructions _in order_.
+If something doesn't work, *stop* and try the step again.
+If it's still not working, ask an instructor for help before you move on!

+Note: When you copy/paste a command from this page to your terminal, you *may need to hit enter after everything looks like its run!*.
+You might still have commands that need to run!

 ## Setup your terminal

 Your terminal (which sometimes you'll hear referred to as a "shell" or "the command line" or a "CLI") will be your primary means of interacting with your computer in the program.
 This will take the place of navigating through file folders, downloading installers, and running programs by clicking on icons.